Skip to content

 Many foods that are purchased contain eggs of pantry moths, which can be a nuisance.
 It is recommended that you know such how moths enter your house so as to effectively apply methods of avoiding them.

-This comes from their ability to contaminate food which is expensive to restock.
 Since there is no way to prevent the food bought from the risk of pantry moths, proactive measures should be taken to prevent these moths from fully infesting the house.
-Several methods of preventing these moths in the house include:

-1. Tight sealing and temperature control
+1. Tight Sealing and Temperature Control

 All cereal products purchased should be placed in airtight containers to prevent these moths from coming out and causing huge infestations.
 Pantry moths cannot survive in low temperatures too.